vokegpu/bicudo/README.md

 )
 ```

-As shown, there is `Bicudo::bicudo-hip-rocm` and later others implementations.
-This is required for cross-multi-platform support.
-When using this library on your project, make sure you add to the installer of your game/software the properly GPU-API implementation.
+As shown, there is `Bicudo::bicudo-hip-rocm` and later other implementations.
+This is required for cross-platform support.
+When using this library in your project, you must distribute the correct bicudo GPU-model implementation (for example, for AMD users, you should distribute the DLL/so `bicudo-hip-rocm.*`).

-If no implementation is inserted you wont be able to use the GPU-acceleration, only CPU-acceleration with basic SAT implementation for physics body.
+If no GPU model implementation is linked to the project, only CPU acceleration is supported.

+#### Physics Body and Hypergroups

+* not yet to show.

+#### Techniques, and Physics

+The project for CPU implementation uses SAT (separation axis theorem).
+This was implemented over the study of [the book (Michael Tanaya, Huaming Chen, Jebediah Pavleas, Kelvin Sung)](https://www.amazon.com/Building-Game-Physics-Engine-JavaScript/dp/1484225821).

+For GPU acceleration check #6.

+## 52